 The Government is offering a selection of grants making it more affordable for you to own an electric vehicle.
 These grants not only support the cost of purchase, but can also help you save money when choosing to install a charging station at your home or place of work.

-The Office for Low Emission Vehicles (OLEV) offers a Plug-In vehicle grant to encourage more of us to switch to electric driving.
-The zero emission ŠKODA CITIGOe iV qualifies meaning its on-the-road price is reduced by £3,000.* Even better, we will do all the paperwork for you.
+The Office for Low Emission Vehicles (OLEV) offers a Plug-In vehicle grant to encourage more of us to switch to electric driving, of up to £2,500.* Even better, we will do all the paperwork for you.